Mbed-TLS/mbedtls-framework/docs/framework-design.md

 ### Criteria for inclusion

 In general, a file should be in the framework repository if it is expected to be present with near-identical content in two or more consuming repositories.
-Some files have a significant proportion of shared content and should be split into a shared part and a non-shared part.
+Some files have a significant proportion of shared content and branch-specific content; such files should be split into a shared part and a non-shared part.

+For example:

+* `test_suite_*.function` contains a lot of code that is specific to each branch of each consuming repository.
+Even when the same test function exists in all maintained branches, there are often minor differences such as a deprecated alternative that only exists in older branches, differences in compile-time dependencies, etc. Thus we do not expect to share these files.
+Common code can go into separate `.c` files, historically under `tests/src`, that are in the framework repository.
+* `test_suite_*.data` contains many test cases that exist in all maintained branches.
+However the exact expression of these test cases are often different, for example due to compile-time dependencies.
+Furthermore the set of test cases is often different, for example due to cryptographic mechanisms that are added or removed.
+Thus we do not expect to share these files.
+Where there is a lot of commonality, the test cases can be generated from a script located in the framework repository, with code in the generation script to handle the differing parts.

 ## CI architecture